 French Onion Dip with Caramelized Onions recipe.
 French Onion Dip was one of those deliciously iconic salty, snacky comfort foods most of us grew up eating with those crunchy salty chips and a cold Coke a Cola or Pepsi to chase it down.
-Old School French onion dip was rumored to most likely be created in Los Angeles in 1954 by an unknown salt-loving cook or chef from my understanding.
+From my understanding, Old School French onion dip was rumored to have most likely been created in Los Angeles in 1954 by an unknown salt-loving cook or chef.

 The recipe for French Onion Dip, aka, was said to have spread quickly among salt lovers alike and was printed in a local newspaper.
 The Lipton company also promoted this mixture on the television show Arthur Godfrey’s Talent Scouts in 1955.
-Soon after, the name simply became “California Dip” and even got pushed in a ton of local grocery stores and markets across the nation.
+Soon after, the name became “California Dip” and even got pushed into many local grocery stores and markets nationwide.

-The recipe was then placed on every Lipton instant onion soup package in 1958 and featured in several magazines.
+The recipe was placed on every Lipton instant onion soup package in 1958 and featured in several magazines.
 The name “French onion dip” began to be used in the 1960s and became more popular than “California dip” in the 1990s.
 My guess would be the French thing is what made it more popular at the time of the late ’60s, with French foods being the newest craze at the time.

-My mom was one of the Lipton Soup Onion mix dip kinds of mom’s in the ’70s and 80’s, real simple recipe here, folks, simply just grab a vat of sour cream, dump Lipton’s Soup prepackaged mix in a bowl with the sour cream, stir the crap out of it, shove it in the refrigerator and pray those pesky dehydrated onions softened soon and then just serve up with some salty chips and pray the water retention from the salt content goes down later.
+My mom was one of the Lipton Soup Onion mix dip kinds of moms in the ’70s, and 80’s, real simple recipe here, folks, simply grab a vat of sour cream, dump Lipton’s Soup prepackaged mix in a bowl with the sour cream, stir the crap out of it, shove it in the refrigerator and pray those pesky dehydrated onions softened soon and then just serve up with some salty chips and pray the water retention from the salt content goes down later.
 I think I may still have water retention leftover from those days, friends, and I’m not sure.